LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Bad Dreams - Blu-ray review

 The release comes with interviews with Director Andrew Fleming, Jennifer Rubin, Academic and Curator Spencer Murphy, audio commentary with Nathaniel Thompson and Tim Greer from Mondo-Digital.com, the theatrical trailer and a booklet by Calum Waddell.

 As this series of Slasher titles from 88 Films continues (this is number 37) it amazes me of the range of quality and often forgotten titles they continually dig up.
 This is also a dual format release, so you get a DVD and Blu-ray edition of the movie.
 Long may they do so.

-Related show tags: 4 STARS MORE REVIEWS Black Moon Rising - Blu-ray review
+Related show tags: 4 STARS MORE REVIEWS Asylum - Blu-ray review